AngieN7/CS330_PPL_Project_Rust/README.md

 1. Open terminal
 2. Create a directory for rust code
 3. Create a file for Rust that follows the Rust naming convention.
-* Rust naming convention is file.rs and in the event that there are multiple words in the file, the words should be separated by an underscore. ex.hello_world.rs
+* Rust naming convention is file.rs and if there are multiple words in the file, the words should be separated by an underscore. ex.hello_world.rs
 ```cat >hello_world.rs```
 4. Writing the program